win-runner/terraform-module-template/README.md

 # Terraform Module Template

-This `Cookiecutter` template implements our evoila good practices for Terraform modules and should be used to create new modules that are used in our private Terraform registry.
+This `Cookiecutter` template provides a scaffold to implement good practices for Terraform modules and can be used to create new modules.

 ## Guidelines and good practices